Blake Ezor

-Blake Ezor (born October 11, 1966) is an American former professional football running back for the Denver Broncos of the National Football League (NFL) and the Edmonton Eskimos of the Canadian Football League (CFL).
+Blake Ezor (born October 11, 1966) is an American former professional football player who was a running back for the Denver Broncos of the National Football League (NFL) and the Edmonton Eskimos of the Canadian Football League (CFL).
+He played college football for the Michigan State Spartans.

 College career

-Ezor is ranked 3rd in all-time rushing yards at Michigan State University with 3,749 yards.
+Ezor is ranked third in all-time rushing yards at Michigan State University with 3,749 yards.

 He owns the Spartan record for most touchdowns scored in a single game, 6 against Northwestern University in 1989.

 As a freshman, Ezor rushed for 337 yards in 1986 season with 1 touchdown.
 In 1987 season he rushed for 592 yards and 3 touchdowns.
 He won the 1988 Rose Bowl and the Big Ten Championship in 1987.
 In 1988 Ezor rushed for 1,350 yards and 10 touchdowns.
 He played in the 1989 Gator Bowl.
 In 1989, his senior year, he rushed for 1,120 yards and 16 touchdowns.
 Ezor won the 1989 Aloha Bowl MVP.
 He played in the All–Star Game in 1990 in Japan that was called the Japan Bowl.